NeverSalar/HNetwork/README.md

 HNetwork
 ================

-This GitHub repository implements the estimation and inference methods in the paper "Hyperbolic Network Latent Space Model with Learnable Curvature".
+This repository implements the estimation and inference methods in the paper "Hyperbolic Network Latent Space Model with Learnable Curvature".

 ## Getting Started